BenoitPrmt/levenshtein-distance/README.md

 ```
 Distance de Levenshtein entre "chat" et "chats" : 1

+Mot recherché: chzt
+Suggestions:
+- chat
 ```

 ## 🧠 Notes

 - For simplicity, this implementation assumes ASCII strings.
 Unicode support would require working with `.chars()` instead of `.as_bytes()`.

+## ✅ TODO
+- [ ] Import dictionary from a file (spellchecker)
+- [ ] Build CLI to check spelling
+- [ ] Build little API to use tools easily through other projects

 ## 📚 License